Philosophy of Leadership for Church Ministry

 Commitment to People

-The most basic component necessary for effective leadership to take place is making a commitment to people.
-While biblical leaders are called to first serve Christ, the effect of that service is seen in the impact on those whom they lead.
+The most basic component of effective leadership is making a commitment to people.
+While biblical leaders are called to serve Christ first, the effect of that service is seen in the impact on those they lead.
 Christ came to do the will of the Father.
 (John 5:19); and it was the Father’s will for Jesus to serve people.
 He said, “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Mark 10:45).
 While he accomplished the Father’s will, the full impact of his ministry was seen in the lives of his followers.
 No one who responded to Christ walked away the same person (cf. John 9-29, 39).
-Pastors are called to disciple people with the goal of leading them to become effective followers of Christ themselves (Matt.
-29:18-20, Eph.
+Pastors are called to disciple people, with the goal of leading them to become effective followers of Christ (Matt.
+29:18-20; Eph.
 4:11-16).
 Their influence in this task is directly related to their ability to create healthy relationships in the discipleship process.
 However, this can only happen when a commitment to helping people to become faithful disciples is first made.

 Committing to people has two effects.
-First, it ensures the leader stays focused on the mission (which is to raise up disciples).
-In ministry it is easy to become distracted by religious routines and the various ministries being performed.
-Over time a leader can forget that people are the mission.
-Second, it ensures that any programs or ministries developed are there to serve the people.
+First, it ensures the leader stays focused on the mission (to raise up disciples).
+In ministry, it is easy to become distracted by religious routines and the various ministries being performed.
+Over time, a leader can forget that people are the mission.
+Second, it ensures that any programs or ministries developed serve the people.
 When those things are no longer effective in serving the people, they are either changed or discarded.

 Become a Servant

-While making a commitment to people is the first step, further influence is made when that commitment is coupled with a willingness to become a servant to others.
+While making a commitment to people is the first step, further influence is achieved when that commitment is coupled with a willingness to serve others.
 Jesus said he came to serve.
-Writing to the Philippian church Paul wrote, “Let this mind be in you which was also in Christ Jesus” (2:5).
+Writing to the Philippian church, Paul wrote, “Let this mind be in you which was also in Christ Jesus” (2:5).
 To be effective, biblical leaders must embrace this call.
 This is no small task.
 Jesus served his church through suffering and sacrifice.

 The profundity of this call can easily be lost on leaders.
 Jesus did not simply serve others, but he emptied himself of his rights as God to accomplish this task.
 Theologians refer to this as his kenosis.
 This comes from the Greek word kenóō and is found in Philippians 2:7, where Paul wrote, that “though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself (κένωσεν αυτν), by taking the form of a servant, being born in the likeness of men” (vs. 6-7).
 Commenting on this, Kent (1981) writes,